/*******************************************************************************

 This method illustrates a way to obtain all the cards in the deck without breaking encapsulation.
 It relies on a library method that returns an unmodifiable view of the field.

-This code takes advantage of the static method values()
+This code takes advantage of the static method values(), which

 is implicitly defined on any enumerated type.
 This method returns